-Entrepreneurial students interested in using their legal education in the business world should consider a Law and Entrepreneurship concentration.
-This skills-based program is designed to give students the edge they need to compete in an increasingly fast-paced, complex business world.
-Students will leave the program empowered to leverage their legal education wherever their career takes them, whether they decide to work at a start-up, provide legal counsel to an emerging non-profit, or start their own business.
-In addition, a concentration in this area will give students the exciting opportunity to complete the New Venture Planning course through the MBA program at the Lundquist College of Business.
+If you are an entrepreneurial student interested in using your legal education in the business world, you should consider a Law and Entrepreneurship concentration.
+This skills-based program is designed to give you the edge you need to compete in an increasingly fast-paced, complex business world.
+You will leave the program empowered to leverage your legal education wherever your career takes you, whether you decide to work at a start-up, provide legal counsel to an emerging non-profit, or start your own business.
+In addition, a concentration in this area will provide you with the exciting opportunity to complete the New Venture Planning course through the MBA program at the Lundquist College of Business.

-To complete the requirements of the concentration, a student must satisfactorily complete all the following courses:
+To complete the requirements of the concentration, you must satisfactorily complete all of the following courses:

 - Business Associations

 - Securities Regulation

 You must also satisfactorily complete one (1) of the following courses: